chuma/Einstein/Workshop/README.txt

 Newt/0 lives as a fork on GitHub.
 I used this command to link Einstein and Newt:
 	$ git remote add -f newt0 https://github.com/MatthiasWM/NEWT0.git

-Prepare to recorde the result as a merge:
+Prepare to record the result as a merge:
 	$ git merge -s ours --no-commit newt0/master

 Read "master" branch of Newt/0 to the subdirectory "Workshop/Newt0/":